 “The recipe is British, Victorian era.
 It’s based on my grandmother Floria’s cakes, but instead of the store-bought glaceed fruits she used, I make my own candied fruit,” says Robert Lambert.
 The cake features citrus like blood oranges, bergamots, Rangpur limes, rare Japanese shekwasha, and more.
 They are mixed with cherries glaceed in a Blood Orange Syrup, and nuts hand-cut down to just the right size to distribute evenly and help the cake stay intact when sliced.
 Each cake is soaked in cognac and aged for a few months.

 Collin Street Bakery, a mainstay in Corsicana, Texas since 1896, continues to make its name on its Deluxe Fruitcake.
 The world-famous dessert is still baked faithfully to its original recipe, and now comes in Fruitcake Petites as well.
 These bite-sized treats are packed with native Texas pecans, organic Costa Rican pineapple, and pure clover honey.

-Last year, Mountain Dew teamed up with Brooklyn’s Four & Twenty Blackbirds for a less traditional fruitcake for the holidays using its seasonal Mountain Dew Merry Mash-up flavor.
+Several years ago, Mountain Dew teamed up with Brooklyn’s Four & Twenty Blackbirds for a less traditional fruitcake for the holidays using its seasonal Mountain Dew Merry Mash-up flavor.
 The cranberry-pomegranate soda was used to make the glaze for the cake, which itself featured fresh and dry cranberries and a syrup mimicking a pomegranate flavor in order to highlight the Mountain Dew flavors.